millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide300.md

 # Learn how to work with Hive

-## Open and run the fourth anf fifth Tutorial note in the notebook
+## Open and run the fourth and fifth Tutorial note in the notebook

 ### **STEP 1**: Click on the Notebook tab.
 Then click on Tutorial 4 to open it.